kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/load-from.md

 ```

 ### Enforce Schema
+By default, Kùzu will infer the column names and data types from the scan source automatically.
+- For Parquet, Pandas, Polars and PyArrow, column names and data types are always available in the data source
+- For CSV, we use header as schema if available, otherwise we fallback naming to `column0, column1, ...` and assume all data types are `STRING`
+- For json, we use keys as column names, and infer a common data type from each key's values

-To enforce a specific schema and data types when reading from CSV, you can use the `LOAD WITH HEADERS (<name> <dataType>, ...)
+To enforce specific column names and data types when reading, you can use the `LOAD WITH HEADERS (<name> <dataType>, ...)
 FROM ...` syntax.

 The following query will bind first column `name` to the STRING type and second column `age` to the INT64 type.
 You can combine this with a `WHERE` clause to filter the data as needed.